zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

-Here is the default EKS cluster yielding 16 misconfigurations when all configuration policy checks are activatated in your demo MVISION Cloud instance:
+Finally, here is the default EKS cluster yielding 16 misconfigurations when all configuration policy checks are activatated in your demo MVISION Cloud instance.

+This is based on the policy content update from the 4.4 release in December, when we had announced support for EKS/ECS Configuration Audit within MVISION Cloud.

 ![MVCValidation](/images/mfe/Capture_Violations.JPG?classes=border,shadow)